Generation of polarization-entangled photon pairs from two interacting quantum emitters: Effect of a lens on the two-photon probability amplitudes

-We first recall that the probability amplitude $c_{\ks \ksp}^{gg}(\infty)$ [given in Eq.~(\ref{Eq:cgg_steady_state}) in the main text] can be obtained for any two polarization modes (indexed by $s$) with unit vectors $\hat{\boldsymbol{e}}_{\ks}$, as long as these unit vectors are perpendicular to $\k$ and perpendicular between them.
-(For example, in the calculations performed in Sections \ref{Section:Entanglement_generation} and \ref{Section:postselection} of the main text we have used the unit vectors $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ because (i) they are orthogonal to the propagation directions $\k=-\k'=\hat{\boldsymbol{y}}$ considered in such sections, and (ii) Alice and Bob are assumed to measure the polarization in such basis.)
-Here, in the calculation of the two-photon probability amplitudes we use again the polarization units vectors $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ for the photon propagating towards Bob ($\k'=-\hat{\boldsymbol{y}}$), who does not use any lens.
+We first recall that the probability amplitude $c_{\ks ,\ksp}^{gg}(\infty)$ [given in Eq.~(\ref{Eq:cgg_steady_state}) in the main text] can be obtained for any two polarization modes (indexed by $s$) with polarization unit vectors $\hat{\boldsymbol{e}}_{\ks}$, as long as these unit vectors are perpendicular to $\k$ and perpendicular between them.
+[For example, in the calculations performed in Secs. \ref{Section:Entanglement_generation} and \ref{Section:postselection} of the main text we have used the unit vectors $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ because (i) they are orthogonal to the propagation directions $\hat\k=-\hat\k'=\hat{\boldsymbol{y}}$ considered in these sections, and (ii) Alice and Bob are assumed to measure the polarization in such basis.]
+Here, in the calculation of the two-photon probability amplitudes we use again the polarization unit vectors $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ for the photon propagating towards Bob ($\hat\k'=-\hat{\boldsymbol{y}}$), who does not use any lens.
 In contrast, regarding the photon propagating towards Alice, we choose that its polarization unit vectors are given by the usual transverse-electric (TE) and transverse magnetic (TM) modes (before passing through the lens).
-Thus, these unit vectors are perpendicular ($\hat{\boldsymbol{e}}_{\k \text{TE}}$) and parallel ($\hat{\boldsymbol{e}}_{\k \text{TE}}$) to the optical plane of incidence, which is formed by the wavevector $\k(\theta,\phi)$ and the direction $\hat{\boldsymbol{y}}$, which is normal to the lens.
-In this way, these unit vectors are given as
+Thus, these polarization unit vectors are perpendicular ($\hat{\boldsymbol{e}}_{\k \text{TE}}$) and parallel ($\hat{\boldsymbol{e}}_{\k \text{TM}}$) to the optical plane of incidence, which is formed by the wave vector $\hat\k(\theta,\phi)$ and the direction $\hat{\boldsymbol{y}}$, which is normal to the lens.
+In this way, these polarization unit vectors before the lens are given by